VOLTS-Robotics/CPP-Bible/Getting Started/README.md

 ### Windows Users

+Installing g++ on windows is a little bit of a hassle, however Microsoft includes good tutorials on getting started.
+I recommend the tutorial linked here, https://code.visualstudio.com/docs/cpp/config-mingw.

-## Linux Users
+### Linux Users

-Linux users will have the easiest time getting started as each of these will have
+Linux users will have the easiest time getting started as installing g++ is as simple as running the following command.

+// //

 ## Installing and Configuring VS Code.